The PR BlogDigital PRContent & InboundMediocrity is Slowly Killing Your Corporate Content

 In many ways, we’re all media companies now.
 For better or worse.

-It’s a grim irony of the information age that our most successful media companies, like Google and Facebook, don’t produce any content.
+It’s grim irony that our most successful media companies, like Google and Facebook, don’t produce any content in this information age.

 Still, content marketing is a massive opportunity with enormous potential for ROI.
-The “only thing” holding anyone of us back is the honeytrap of publishing, checking it off as “done”, and then being indifferent to the fact that your content will never get noticed.
+The “only thing” holding anyone back is the honeytrap of publishing, checking it off as “done,” and then being indifferent to the fact that your content will never get noticed.

 Wastelands of Mediocre Content

 The sufficient content quality resembles an invisible stone wall between two online territories.
-We find green pastures and fertile soil on one side of the wall — and many people.
+On one side of the wall, we find green pastures, fertile soil, and many people.
 On the other side, there’s nothing but empty wastelands.
-And apparently, this is where your m business has zero true fans.

 It’s the desolate plains of corporate cringe.